zowe/docs-site/docs/user-guide/zowe-secure-setup.md

 ### Authentication with SAF Identity Tokens (SAF IDT)

-The SAF Authentication Provider allows the API Gateway to authenticate directly with the z/OS SAF provider that is installed on the system.
+The SAF Authentication Provider allows the API Gateway to authenticate the user directly with the z/OS SAF provider that is installed on the system.

 The SAF IDT token is signed in JWT format and can be consumed by southbound services.